Maidsafe's safecoin crowd sale sold out in only 5 hours! Read about it here.

 - Encrypted, anonymous messaging systems.

-- A safer, more secure digital currency (this is what we’re interested in).
+- A safer, more secure digital currency.

 These features will be decentralized, scalable, anonymous, fast and efficient with no vulnerability to DDoS attacks or server outages.
 You’ll be able to access your data on any internet connected device, anywhere, anytime.
-The best part?
-The network will be completely censorship resistant and no one will be able to snoop on you or your data.

 Participants of the SAFE network, whether they be developers who create applications, or ‘Farmers’ that provide storage space will have an economic incentive to do so.
 This will be made possible using the native currency of the SAFE network, safecoin.
 It is proposed that ‘Vault Farmers’ who supply storage space to the SAFE network will be rewarded by ‘harvesting’ safecoins, in a similar manner to the bitcoin ecosystem where coins are minted through mining.
 Developers who develop useful services within the SAFE network will be rewarded in safecoin also, but paid directly from the SAFE network that will hold a pool of funds.